KhaelK138/KhaelK138.github.io/markdown/LinuxPrivilegeEscalation.md

 - Getting info on the firewall (without root user -> iptables)
 	- Can sometimes read `/etc/iptables`
 	- Can search for `iptables-save` output in that directory, ending in .v4 I think
-- Check cron jobs with `ls -lah /etc/cron*`
-	- Has sections showing what is run at what intervals (e.g. hourly)
-		- We can then check those folders to see what's running (e.g. `/etc/cron.hourly/`)
-	- If we have sudo permissions ONLY for checking crontab, running `sudo crontab -l` will show scripts run by the root user
-	- Can also check for running cron jobs with `grep "CRON" /var/log/syslog`
 - Querying installed packages with `dpkg -l`
 - Checking drives
 	- `mount` will list all mounted filesystems